frederic-perez/AmE-dictionary/data/idioms.md

 __carry (someone) off their feet__ To completely overwhelm someone with enthusiasm, ardor, or passion. _The strength of the senator’s oration carried the entire crowd off their feet._
 __carry a torch for__
 __carry the ball__ :two: To be in charge.
+__carry the can__ To take the blame for something, often another’s mistakes or misdeeds.
+Primarily heard in UK, Australia.
 __carry the day__ To win, to be successful.
 __carve out__ :four::hammer: _New options help you carve out downtime between meetings._
 __case closed__ :two::hammer: